 If you've yet to do so, here's how you can ensure compliance with the SSL to TLS transition:

 - Verify that the server for your website remains capable of maintaining PCI security.
 For instance, Windows Server 2008 is incapable of working with TLS 1.2 or even 1.1.
 If you do use Microsoft products, it is necessary to upgrade to Windows Server 2012.

 - Be certain that your systems cannot default to either TLS 1.0 or SSL.
 It is important to check this aspect of potential fallback carefully as it is a common problem.

 - Let your customers and partners know what is happening.
 People may not be able to get your site to load on their devices after June 30 if their operating systems are outdated.
 Be clear that they may need to upgrade to a new operating system in order to reach your site, and that the reason for this change is that you are improving security to stay aligned with new payment standards.

 There were no new rules within PCI DSS v3.2.1

 The language was simply changed to include new stipulations, such as the February 1 deadline to achieve compliance with the 3.2 stipulations.

-PCI Compliance for Secure Online Business
+PCI Security for Online Business